In patient care, quality counts. And to deliver that quality, an intelligent practice management system can make all the difference.

 - Best in KLAS – Ambulatory EMR and Practice Management

 - “Category Leader” for the MyChart patient portal.

-OneChart is considered one of the most advanced fully integrated EMR systems on the market today.
-It is an excellent choice for practices that want to continue improving.
+OneChart is a fully integrated EMR system and an excellent choice for practices that want to continue improving.

 The OneChart system is available to private physician practices throughout the Owensboro Health service area.

 Owensboro Health Service Area - Click to enlarge

 Leveraging best practice content, OneChart can offer you the efficiencies you need to remain competitive in the business of medicine.